 There are watches, which cost an arm and a leg and offer nothing.
 They just are, that’s that.
 There are also watches, which provide the right finishing and specs for the money.
 And then there are watches, which cost little but offer a ton of the good thing.

-In the watch community, there’s more than enough people who’ll tell you that in the last of these three categories, Seiko is king.
+In the watch community, there are more than enough people who’ll tell you that in the last of these three categories, Seiko is king.
 Are they right?
 Well, let’s find out.

 Seiko introduced the “5” collection as the Sportsmatic 5 back in 1963.
 Wherever you look for an answer as to what the 5 stands for, every source has a different theory.
 One thing that’s for sure is that it stands for 5 key features of each Seiko 5.
 The explanation I’m leaning towards is that it stands for: